elastic/integrations/packages/tychon/docs/README.md

 ### Windows Feature Information

 TYCHON gathers which Windows features have been enabled on endpoints and returns the results.

 **Exported fields**
-**Exported fields**

 | Field | Description | Type |